kmdn89/CEHv10_Ultimate_Study_Guide/11 - Cryptography 101.md

 - **Chosen plain-text attack**

    - plain-text :           available
-   - encryption process  :  available (black box : attacker can only view input (his chosen plaintext) and output (correspondant ciphertext) )
+   - encryption process  :  available (but like a **black box** : attacker can only view input (his chosen plaintext) and output (correspondant ciphertext) )
    - cipher-text :          available after encryption process
    - secret key :           Not Known

    - goal :                 reveal all or a part of the secret encryption key

-          - Attacker can encrypt the plaintext himself (unlike know-plain-text attack) :
+          - Attacker can encrypt the plaintext himself (unlike know-plain-text attack where he has only input & output information provided) :
-                - formalized by allowing the adversary to interact with an encryption oracle, viewed as a black box.(encryption process)
+                - formalized by allowing the attacker to interact with an encryption oracle, viewed as a black box.(encryption process)

           - In **public key cryptography** ,   encryption key is public => so attackers can encrypt any plaintext they choose.
           - attacker encrypts multiple plain-text copies in order to gain the key.
           - attacker can obtain the ciphertexts for arbitrary plaintexts => he can encrypts them himself